Peace Arch Park: COVID-19 pandemic

 In response to the COVID-19 pandemic, the Canada–United States border was shut down for non-essential travel on March 21, 2020.
 Initially, the parks on both sides of the border continued to open, allowing visitors from both sides of the border to gather at the park.
 However, as the number of park visitors continued to increase, the Canadian side of the park was ordered to close on June 18, 2020.
 On November 8, 2021, the border reopened to non-essential travel for Canadians who received a COVID-19 vaccine.

 Despite the closure of the Canadian side of the park, and to get around mandatory Canadian public health and quarantine requirements, some visitors on the Canadian side continued to cross the border by directly accessing Peace Arch Historical State Park from 0 Avenue in Surrey.
 Although the U.S. Customs and Border Protection allowed Canadian visitors to enter the American side of the park and return to Canada, Canada Border Services Agency required anyone crossing the international border to report to CBSA to avoid potential penalties or charges.
 In an interview with CBC News, an immigration attorney from Washington state cited that the 1814 Treaty of Ghent prevents the erection of a barrier on the boundary, as it stipulates that such an action would cause the entire U.S.—Canada boundary governed by the treaty to revert to its pre-treaty status.

 Peace Arch Park is one of the most common locations reported to have served for 2020–21 border weddings.
 Unlike other border crossings where weddings were held, Peace Arch allowed both sides to meet in the same location with no separation.
+Tents and other shelters were occasionally set up to allow for private gatherings, including between couples and partners; in 2020, the park had 140,000 visitors.
+During the 2021 Valentine's Day weekend, 78 tents were counted within the park.